RoboticExplorationLab/tinympc-crazyflie-firmware/README.md

 This project contains the source code for the TinyMPC-integrated firmware used in the Crazyflie 2.1.

+Currently, it supports:

-Currently, it supports full-state quaternion-based LQR or LQI controller within app layer in `examples/controller_lqr` and `examples/controller_lqi`.
-Nothing like these have existed before in the Crazyflie 2.1.
+* Full-state quaternion-based LQR or LQI controller within the app layer in `examples/controller_lqr` and `examples/controller_lqi`.
+* Full-state quaternion-based TinyMPC with significantly hacked code in `example/controller_mpc*`.
+* Some other related stuff.

+Nothing like these have existed before in the Crazyflie 2.1 that we are aware of.
+Feel free to reach out to the developers if you have any questions.
+We may be able to help you to deploy it on your own Crazyflie.

 ### Crazyflie 1.0 support